BBro2137/KulkiGUI/README.md

-dont exploit kids its for educational purposes only.
+dont exploit, its for educational purposes only.